DJanoskova/react-smooth-corners/README.md

 ## Plug & Play

-Import the SmoothCorners component, specify the corners value and let the magic do everything for you ✨
+Import the SmoothCorners component, specify the corners value and let the magic do everything for you ✨ Everything works out of the box and there's no additional setup needed.

 ```jsx
 import { SmoothCorners } from 'react-smooth-corners'